 - Anti-inflammatory: There is a small amount of data suggesting that witch hazel water acts as an anti-inflammatory agent.
 This is relevant to acne since acne is at its core an inflammatory disease.

 - Antimicrobial: Witch hazel water may be mildly antibiotic, and acne is made worse by bacteria, specifically a bacteria called C. acnes.

 - Non-pore-clogging: Witch hazel water does not appear to promote pore clogging.
 This relates to acne since acne lesions begin from clogged pores.

-This study examined two types of inflammation: (1) inflammation associated with injuries to the rats' paws, and (2) inflammation associated with arthritis in the rats.
+The second study, published in the Journal of Pharmacy and Pharmacology in 1994, examined two types of inflammation: (1) inflammation associated with injuries to the rats' paws, and (2) inflammation associated with arthritis in the rats.

 The data showed that the witch hazel water had no effect on swelling from the paw injuries, but it did reduce the inflammation associated with arthritis.2 The data from this study indicates that witch hazel water may help with some types of inflammation, but because of the preliminary nature of this study and because it was performed in animals, we do not know if it confers the same effect in humans.

 Antimicrobial: The strain of bacteria called C. acnes aggravates acne, so the antibacterial activity of witch hazel may be helpful in acne treatment.
 A study published in 2002 in the German medical journal Naturheilkunde examined the efficacy of witch hazel water on bacteria: